Best Practices & Guidelines

 - Returns:

-Err(PathEscapesBoundary)on escape attempts - Use for: Archives, file uploads, config loading, security boundaries
+Err(PathEscapesBoundary)on escape attempts - Use for: Archives, config loading, security boundaries, file uploads to shared storage (admin panels, CMS assets)

 - Always available (no feature flag)